Was Hser Ner Moo still alive when Esar Met left for his aunt and uncle’s house?

 1) Pre Salt Lake City / Many of the people involved are at Mae La refugee camp.

 If you were to visit the camp a few things would stand out, including a) the people have significantly more scars and other skin issues than people in developed urban areas, b) many of the children have obvious recent small infections on their arms and legs and the children scratch their skin more than you would see in a developed country.
+One of the pieces of 'evidence' used against Esar Met was the fact that he had scratches that an expert testified could have possibly come from being scratched by a child.

 2) All of the people involved made their way to Utah, Esar Met being the last to arrive, about 30 days before Hser Ner Moo's murder.